4 Ways To Stop Wasting Time And Energy

 ♦ You may be motivated to prove to friends and family that your dream is possible.

 ♦ Are these some of your motivations?
 What else can you include?
-By reminding yourself of your reasons, you'll be more ready to start

 3. Set attainable goals.
 You can get back on track by setting realistic goals.
 The more specific you are, the more likely you are to achieve them.
 Take this further by determining what you need to do to achieve them.